Model Independent Approach of the JUNO $^8$B Solar Neutrino Program: Signal and Background at JUNO

 We illustrate in Fig.~\ref{fig:CCspec} the expected prompt visible energy spectra of the selected signal and residual backgrounds in the CC channel after the optimized cuts.
 The expected number of selected signals is 647 for 10 years of data taking, which is shown as the purple line.
 The fiducial volume used in this work corresponds to the effective mass of 16.2 kt.
 The accidental background with solar neutrino ES interactions as the prompt signal is illustrated as the green line and contributes 164 background events, which will be fully correlated with the solar neutrino ES signal in the following global analysis.
 In contrast, the muon-induced isotopes contribute 111 background events (depicted as the red line of Fig.~\ref{fig:CCspec}), which are from both the accidental coincidence (53 events) and correlated background (58 events).
-Therefore, we can achieve an excellent $S/\sqrt{S+B}$ $\simeq$ 21.
+Therefore, we can achieve an excellent $S/\sqrt{S+B}$ $\simeq$ 21, {offering an excellent prospect for the future experimental measurements.
+As a comparison, a preliminary study assessing the feasibility of detecting solar neutrinos via the CC interactions on $^{13}$C in the Borexino experiment has been previously reported in the thesis of Chiara Ghiano~\citep{Ghiano:2012pny}, where an upper limit for the number of the solar neutrino CC interaction $^{13}$C was established, constrained by the limited event statistics.}

 Finally, the expected event number of $hep$ solar neutrinos in the CC channel is about 15 for ten years of data taking, but only 3 events are beyond the spectral tail of $^8$B solar neutrinos.
 Thus it would be difficult to detect the $hep$ solar neutrinos with the CC interaction on $^{13}$C, and the signal from the $hep$ solar neutrinos will be neglected in this work.